PHYS3888/Tutorial_AstroClassification/README.md

 In this tutorial, you will work through the techniques and concepts introduced in the lecture to find characteristic of different stars from NASA's _Kepler_ mission.
 By the end of the tutorial, you will have developed a simple algorithm to automatically detect different types of stars from measuring the variation in their brightness measured repeatedly across time, or a [light curve](https://imagine.gsfc.nasa.gov/science/toolbox/timing1.html).

-The _Kepler_ data that we will be analyzing today takes a measurement every 29.45 minutes.
+The amazing _Kepler_ light curve time series that we will be analyzing today takes a brightness measurement every 29.45 minutes.

 ### Background